-CARES Act Sections

-Section 2307.
-Qualified Improvement

-Property Technical Fix
+CARES Act Sections Section 2307.
+Qualified Improvement Property Technical Fix

-This instructions no longer applies: iation on qualified leasehold improvement property, qualified restaurant property, or qualified retail improvement property, determine the difference between the federal bonus depreciation you claimed on this property, and the cost recovery deduction or expensing method you would have been able to claim prior to the CARES Act.
-This
+This instruction no longer applies: ciation on qualified leasehold improvement property, qualified restaurant property, or qualified retail improvement property, determine the difference between the federal bonus depreciation you claimed on this property, and the cost recovery deduction or expensing method you would have been able to claim prior to the CARES Act.
+This may include a Minnesota modification for section 179 expensing Include the result as